troclaux/dotfiles/README.md

 # Objective
-Automatically configure a fresh Linux workstation by installing all required packages and configurations with Ansible
+Automatically configure a fresh Linux workstation by installing all required packages and dotfiles with Ansible

 # Installation
 - Install git